cncf/techdocs/analyses/0012-TUF/analysis.md

 - There are case studies documented on the website under the _Adoptions_ page.
 - There's a logo, wall of users and participating organizations documented in the _Adoptions_ page.
-- No avaliable community talks on the website.
+- No available community talks on the website.
 They have however provided links to the community channel.
 - The available [TUF blog](https://theupdateframework.github.io/python-tuf) page
   is not available on the website.
 It's hosted on GitHub